-- Holster - Lubricants Interns are expected to have at least two choices of lubricant.
+- Face Cleanser and cotton balls (face massage is currently not allowed in clinic and you will be notified when this changes) - Lubricant Interns are expected to have at least two choices of lubricant.
 Both should be hypoallergenic and unscented.

 Additional supplies are available for purchase from the School Store.
 Please check your supplies and be prepared to restock as needed.
 Supplies are available for purchase from the School Store.
+Note: Sheets are available for rent on an emergency basis only.
+The intern would be charged \$10 per set (2 sheets, 2 pillowcases) and will return the sheets to MTI on duty.